 6. Consider placing some high-priced items in a more upscale gift shop at your haunted house.

 Some of your attendees may be quite affluent.
 Once you have a solid grasp of your market, you may find your guests willing to splurge on more expensive, unique artisan gifts.
 Make connections with local artists specializing in horror, oddity, gothic, and other dark themes, and see if they would be interested in wholesaling their works to you.
 They may even be open to a commission arrangement.
 The idea is to offer some truly unique, gifty items that your attendees can’t find anywhere else.

 7. Set up an online store and share it with your market through social media and email messaging.

 As an event producer, make your branded merchandise available to customers who might have passed on an item as they left your gift shop.
 Give them another chance to purchase that t-shirt or commemorative mug when they get home.
 Sites like Etsy and eBay can be great options for hosting your online store and require little investment of time or money to set up.
 Inventory options, tied into your Square systems will be available to you.
 Retailing your merchandise through these platforms can bring some off-season revenue, too.
 Your sales system should consolidate ticketing, merch, and concessions in-person and online.

 Keep it all in one place with the right event registration tool.

-But seriously, creating a frictionless experience for your guests results in more ticket revenue, more merch sales, and more word of mouth.
+Creating a frictionless experience for your guests results in more ticket revenue, more merch sales, and more word of mouth.
 And it all starts with your event registration too.
 From buying a ticket to exiting through the gift shop, SimpleTix takes the complication out of running your event.
 No other event registration tool boasts a true Square partnership, and no other ticketing platform integrates as widely with other tools and apps you use in your operation.

 Getting started with SimpleTix is free.
 Try creating your own event page, and you won’t pay a thing until you sell your first ticket.